-Printed in the United States of America 2021 ESV Edition 1A
+Printed in the United States of America 2021 ESV Edition 2A

 Unless otherwise noted, all Scripture quotations taken from the The Holy Bible, English Standard Version® (ESV®) Copyright 2001 by Crossway, a publishing ministry of Good News Publishers.
 All rights reserved.
 ESV Text Edition: 2016.
+Pronouns referring to God have been capitalized for consistency.